-Microsoft Research is pleased to announce an invitation for proposals for collaborative research (CORE) projects, with awardees receiving funding for the 2013 fiscal year.
-Microsoft Research sponsors collaborative research projects in Japan for local researchers to advance the state of the art in research, inspire technological innovation, foster young researchers, and to establish Microsoft as a valuable research and technology partner for higher education.
+Microsoft Research sponsors collaborative research (CORE) projects in Japan for local researchers to advance the state of the art in research, inspire technological innovation, and to establish Microsoft as a valuable research and technology partner for higher education.

 The following are eligible to apply for this award:

 - Faculty or researchers from a Japanese University that awards degrees at the baccalaureate level or above by MEXT

 - PhD holders in related research areas who are currently working at a university or institute in Japan